 This topic provides a differential diagnosis for urticaria and for urticaria-like conditions that resemble urticaria but are not caused by wealing.

 Urticaria describes a group of conditions in which there are weals (or weals) in the skin, ie, itchy white or red lumps.
 Urticaria can occasionally be a sign of systemic disease.

 The weals are well defined raised lesions with a smooth surface.
 They may be red or white in colour, surrounded by a red or white flare.
-Wheals range in size from a few millimetres to many centimetres in diameter.
-Shape also varies: round, polycyclic (overlapping circles), annular (ring-shaped), geographic (like a map).
+Weals range in size from a few millimetres to many centimetres in diameter.
+The shape also varies: round, polycyclic (overlapping circles), annular (ring-shaped), geographic (like a map).
 They are randomly distributed on the body and may affect any site.
 They last no more than 24 hours and do not leave any marks behind.

 Chronic inducible urticaria (previously known as physical urticaria) arises in response to an external factor.
-Classification is according to the provoking factor: stroking the skin in dermographism (skin writing), acetyl choline released during sweating in cholinergic urticaria, cold air or water in cold urticaria, local heat in heat urticaria, a contact factor in contact urticaria, water of any type or temperature in aquagenic urticaria, sun exposure in solar urticaria and firm pressure in delayed pressure urticaria.
+Classification is according to the provoking factor: stroking the skin in dermographism (skin writing), acetylcholine released during sweating in cholinergic urticaria, cold air or water in cold urticaria, local heat in heat urticaria, a contact factor in contact urticaria, water of any type or temperature in aquagenic urticaria, sun exposure in solar urticaria and firm pressure in delayed pressure urticaria.
 Physical urticarias have the following characteristics.